vuqaragazade/forms-test-app/README.md

 }
 ```

-Which for each property contains value(s) and validation status with invalid status reason.
+Result for each property should contain value(s) and validation status with reason for invalid status.

 Please use `<Block::Json @value={{@form.result}}/>` to render it below the form ui.